-Identité™ mobile application (NoPass™) cannot see your data like your contacts, it cannot read your text messages, it cannot access your photos (but it can use your camera to scan QR code if you explicitly allow that permission), it cannot access your files, it cannot erase your device, it cannot see information about other applications on your device.
-We do not track any personal data about these accounts – only the name of the service.
+The Application cannot see your contacts, read your text messages, access your photos (but it can use your camera to scan a QR code if you explicitly allow that permission), access your files, erase your device, or see information about other applications on your device.
+We do not track any Personal Data about your accounts.

 Precise real-time location information of the device

 When you visit the mobile Application, we may use GPS technology (or other similar technology) to determine your current location.
 We use this data to provide features of our Services, to improve and customize our Services, to enforce our geo-fencing security measures for the security of our Application, and additional identity verification checks.
 We will not share your location with other users.
 If you do not want us to use your location for the purposes set forth above, you should turn off the location services for mobile applications in your account settings or in your mobile phone settings, and/or within the mobile application.